i18next/react-i18next-gitbook/components/translate-hoc.md

 - [plurals](https://www.i18next.com/plurals.html)
 - ...

-**Important:** needs to be nested inside a [I18nextProvider](/components/i18nextprovider.md) or you will need to pass the i18next instance via prop i18n.
+Can be nested inside a [I18nextProvider](/components/i18nextprovider.md).
+If not you will need to pass the i18next instance via prop i18n, in options or by using setI18n function (see below).

 ```js
 import React from 'react';